GoogleCloudPlatform/migrate-to-containers/guides/petclinic/3-migrate/README.md

 migctl migration get-artifacts petclinic-db-migration
 ```
 The downloaded artifacts includes the following files:
-* **Dockerfile** - The Dockerfile is used to build the container image from your VM and make it executable by leveraging the Migrate for Anthos and GKE container runtime.
+* **Dockerfile** - The Dockerfile is used to build the container image from your VM and make it executable by leveraging the Migrate to Containers container runtime.
 * **deployment_spec.yaml** - The deployment_spec.yaml file contains a working Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) a matching [Service](https://kubernetes.io/docs/concepts/services-networking/service/) which are used to deploy your newly migrated MySQL container and expose it via a service.
 It also includes a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reserving-a-persistentvolume) for the database data folder.
 * **services-config.yaml** - The services-config.yaml file allows you to easily enable or disable services that were being used in the source VM.